-These Brussel Sprouts in Maple Bourbon Sauce are packed with a glorious combination of bacon and pecans!
+These Brussels sprouts in Maple Bourbon Sauce are packed with a glorious combination of bacon and candied pecans!
 Amazing enough to be served on their own yet perfect with a big hearty dinner.
 Once you try this recipe, you will want to check out my Balsamic Roasted Brussels Sprouts, too!

 Brussel Sprouts in Maple Bourbon Sauce